 - What are the symptoms of anemia?

-- Causes of anemia in kidney failure
+- What type of anemia is common in people with kidney failure?

 - How will I know if I have anemia?